Jessie219-web/wiki-documents/docs/Sensor/SenseCAP/SenseCAP_Watcher/Applications/Watcher-Agent/Flash Watcher Agent Firmware.md

 ## Overview

+Special thanks to [XiaoZhi AI Chatbot](https://github.com/78/xiaozhi-esp32) for their open-source contributions that made this project possible.

 This guide provides instructions for flashing the Watcher Agent firmware to your SenseCAP Watcher device using Espressif's Flash Download Tool.

 :::danger Warning